AhmedShafique313/AI_Engineer-with-python/README.md

 ### 2. Python for Intermediate
 1. Json: Javascript Object Notation.
 Go to the link to learn about the json library in python and enjoy happy learning.
 Here is a link to learn. [w3schools](https://www.w3schools.com/python/python_json.asp) or from [Programiz](https://www.programiz.com/python-programming/json) or from [RealPython](https://realpython.com/python-json/)

+2. Built-in modules in Python: Python Module is essentially a python script file that can contain variables, functions, and classes.
+Python modules help us in organizing our code and then referencing them in other classes or python scripts.
+[DigitalOcean](https://www.digitalocean.com/community/tutorials/python-modules)

+3. Custom modules in python: As our program grows bigger, it may contain many lines of code.
+Instead of putting everything in a single file, we can use modules to separate codes in separate files as per their functionality.
+This makes our code organized and easier to maintain.
+[Programiz](https://www.programiz.com/python-programming/modules)

 ### 3. Data Structures in Python
 1. Learn Data Structures from different courses.
-Here are the links of the courses which are freely available [Programiz](https://programiz.pro/learn/master-dsa-with-python) or
+Here are the links of the courses which are freely available [Programiz](https://programiz.pro/learn/master-dsa-with-python)